oracle2ndshift-susie/dvds/README.md

   cd dvds
   cd admin

-Run the build.sh, which creates the o2s database, dvds table and 1 function. sh build.sh
+Run the build.sh, which creates the o2s database, dvds table, function and an application user called 'dba' with password 'dba.
+Feel free to change the password and remember to edit the env.php and dbconnect.php files to reflect the new password. sh build.sh